In 2015, AAA alone reported rescuing more than 32 million drivers across America whose cars had broken down.

 The main idea is that towing services are used when a driver can’t or shouldn’t move a vehicle on their own.

 Most car insurance companies offer towing services for an extra monthly charge.
 This may or may not be included with a roadside assistance package.
-There may be options available for just towing services or roadside assistance packages.
+There may be options available for just towing services or roadside service packages.

 If a person chooses only towing services, they won’t receive the extra assistance that comes with full roadside packages.
 This works fine for some people.